-PAA is a publicly traded master limited partnership that owns and operates midstream energy infrastructure and provides logistics services primarily for crude oil, natural gas liquids ("NGL") and natural gas.
-PAA owns an extensive network of pipeline transportation, terminalling, storage and gathering assets in key crude oil and NGL producing basins and transportation corridors and at major market hubs in the United States and Canada.
+We own and operate midstream energy infrastructure and provide logistics services primarily for crude oil, natural gas liquids ("NGL") and natural gas.
+We own an extensive network of pipeline transportation, terminalling, storage and gathering assets in key crude oil and NGL producing basins and transportation corridors and at major market hubs in the United States and Canada.
 Our business activities are conducted through three operating segments: Transportation, Facilities and Supply and Logistics.
 See Note 13 for further discussion of our operating segments.